 During a routine update to an aggregate routing policy within AS1299 an error was committed which impacted our internal support systems and traffic in some regions.Source

 At 19:20 CEST, the issue was resolved, and full access, including all Servebolt services, was available again.

 The outage happened by force majeure and was, as indicated by Telia, completely out of our hands and a result of a misconfiguration at Telia.

 What Can You Do to Minimize the Impact

 Fortunately, there are some solutions available to reduce the impact of events like this.
 We have a couple of solutions available to make sure you can minimize the effect it has on your site.

-Accelerated Domains not only greatly improves the performance and security of your site, it also minimizes the impact of Internet backbone outages.
+Accelerated Domains not only greatly improve the performance and security of your site, it also minimizes the impact of Internet backbone outages.
 Accelerated Domains is built on top of Cloudflare’s Enterprise backbone and uses all of Coudflare’s priority nodes, and has priority in the Cloudflare network.
-For the websites using Accelerated Domains yesterday this resulted in little to no downtime.
+For the websites using Accelerated Domains yesterday, this resulted in little to no downtime.

 Always Online in Cloudflare Pro and Cloudflare Business

 An alternative is having your site on Cloudflare.
 Cloudflare Pro and Cloudflare Business offer many benefits, and one in particular that touches on this particular problem.
 Cloudflare offers a feature called Always Online.
 It uses the Internet Archive’s Wayback Machine to keep your website online for visitors when your origin server is unavailable.